drew-marchione/workoutApp/README.md

 <br />

 Before we start navigating around the website we will show a logout and Admin sign in (note: different than sign up).
+Click the logout button at the top of the page.
+The Admin will be redirected back to the signIn/signUp page.
+Since the Admin's credentials now exist in the database, all the Admin has to do is sign in (note: different than sign up).

 <br />